Stimulates joint cartilage renewal in dogs and promotes a healthy inflammation response

 Calbrex-i™ with AKBA 30% Boswellic acid can enhance joint function within 7 days - Full effectiveness is reached at 90 days with a 50% average mobility improvement.

 Bromelain is a combination of protein-digesting enzymes extracted from the stems of pineapple.
-It facilitates digestion, inhibits platelet aggregation and possesses notable anti-cancer properties.
+It facilitates digestion, inhibits platelet aggregation and possesses notable immune stimulating properties.
 But It is mostly famous for its analgesic and anti-inflammatory activities.
-It can downregulate prostaglandin synthesis and is able to lower pro-inflammatory mediator serum and tissue levels of bradkynin, slowing down the cascade of cytokine release.(1)
+It can help inhibit prostaglandin synthesis and it is able to lower pro-inflammatory mediator serum and tissue levels of bradkynin, slowing down the cascade of cytokine release.(1)

 Fibrin polymer formation is used for the foundation of the blod clot at a wound site and is essential to the coagulation process.
-However excessive synthesis of fibrin or fibrin deposition within damaged tissue is a critical contributing factor of inflammation in arthritic joints.
+However excessive synthesis of fibrin or fibrin deposition within damaged tissue is a critical contributing factor of joint inflammation.
 Bromelain enhances the serum fibrinolytic activity, it inhibits the fibrinogen synthesis and it also directly degrades fibrin and fibrinogen.
 (2)

 The proteolytic enzymes of Bromelain helps in post-operative surgery by limiting bruising and swelling.
 It improves the healing process and shortens the recovery time(3).